Banno/banno-powerons/change-address/V2/change-address-v2-json-contract.md

 See the Modifier section for additional details.
 The Modifier is appended to the main Logging Error Message.

-Below is the inclusive list of Response Codes that may be returned by the PowerOn:
+Below is the inclusive list of Response Codes that may be returned by the PowerOn.

+**Special Note on Response Code 504:**: Reponse code 504 is a success response code but may also be returned if a change address error occurs when the "Override Conversations" CFG parameters is set to TRUE.

 | Response Code | Logging Error Message              | Modifier                                                                                 |
 | ------------- | ---------------------------------- | ---------------------------------------------------------------------------------------- |